hfogelberg/goat/README.md

 # Goat

-Work in progress.
+Work in Progress!

+Features
+- Creates and saves cookie with custom name
+- User is created in Database (currently supports Postgresql)
+- Verifies that user has cookie and that the user is valid when revisiting page

+Golang Oauth package.
+See example for usage.

-Oauth for Golang.
-Currently only supporting
+Currently only supporting Google.
-Google.

 ## Todo
-- Turn in to package
 - Add Twitter
 - Add Facebook
-- Should Db handling be included in package or pulled out?
-Pulled out I think, but included in example.